aws/mynah-ui/docs/DATAMODEL.md

 Since you can give unlimited form items with several different types, it might be good to know that some attributes are only applicable to some types.
 Like `options` attribute is only getting used by `select` and `radiogroup` items.
 Or `placeholder` is only getting used by `textarea`, `textinput` and `numericinput`.

+**Another thing which might be interesting** is to know that if you set the `select` or the `radiogroup` mandatory, they'll be rendered as the first item's of them selected if you don't provide an initial value.
+And you cannot deselet a radio item in any case.
+For select, if it is mandatory there won't be the option `Please select...`

 _**NOTE**: If you set `options` for `textinput` for example, it won't affect the textinput to be rendered and work properly._